Explore OHIO Housing Learn More About Orientation Discover Learning Communities

 This quick, simple form is required for all admitted students as part of our commitment to providing the safest possible learning environment at Ohio University.
 The Required Pre-enrollment Discipline and Criminal History Review form is available in your MyOHIO Student Center and should be completed immediately.
 Disclosing a formal disciplinary action, charge or conviction does not automatically disqualify you from enrollment, but your disclosures will be reviewed.
 Based on your answers, we may contact you to request further information.
 The form must be completed, reviewed and cleared for enrollment before you can sign up for Bobcat Student Orientation or register for classes.

-Learn about the Required Pre-Enrollment Discipline and Criminal History Review
+Learn About the Required Pre-Enrollment Discipline and Criminal History Review

 Fund Your Education

 Ohio University is committed to an affordable college education.
 We are dedicated to helping our students find the financial support they need to discover their promise at OHIO.
-During the 2021-2022 academic year, our first-year students earned more than $21 million in scholarships, and 99 percent received financial aid.
+During the 2022-2023 academic year, our first-year students earned more than $25 million in scholarships, and 99 percent received financial aid.

 In the MyOHIO Student Center, you can view account details, account balance and payment options.
 You can also designate authorized users to enable other individuals to view your account details and make payments.